Melissa High School

 Melissa High School is a public high school in Melissa, Texas (United States).
 It is part of the Melissa Independent School District in north-central Collin County and classified as a 5A school by the UIL.
 The school is located on the northwest edge of the city of Melissa.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school received a rating of "A" from the Texas Education Agency.

 Athletics

 The Melissa Cardinals compete in the following sports: